mhweiner/brek/README.md

 Preloads the configuration.
 Loads the configuration files from disk, merges them, resolves any loaders, and writes the final configuration to `config.json`.
 This is not typically called directly, but you can if you want to instead of using the CLI.

 # CLI

+You can call the binary `brek` to perform various operations.
+You can use `npx brek` or in your `package.json` scripts.

 ## `brek load-config`